waterloop/waterloop-website/README.md

-# waterloop-w20
+# Waterloop Website: Winter 2020 Term
-Repo for the new Waterloop website - W20
+Repository for the new Waterloop website - Winter 2020 term